 State Licensing Requirements

 CPA licenses require passing a national exam and a state exam in the state you will practice.
-Tax Attorneys must be licensed attorneys in the states they practice and in good standing.
+These attorneys must be licensed attorneys in the states they practice and in good standing.

 Possible Job Titles, Duties and Day in the Life